ayush-s1ngh/calendar_app/specs.md

 - APScheduler for scheduled tasks and reminders

 ## Frontend
-- HTML5, CSS3, JavaScript (ES6+)
+- HTML5, CSS3, TypeScript
-- Vue.js 3 as the frontend framework
+- React as the frontend framework
 - Axios for API requests
-- TailwindCSS for styling
+- Material UI for styling and components
 - LocalStorage/Cookies for storing theme preferences

 ## Database